 Eve Berger is Vice President of Partnerships (she/her/hers), responsible for building the programmatic reach of Moving Traditions in North America through managing our field staff and identifying new partnership opportunities to reach more Jewish youth and their families.
 Eve believes engaging tweens, teens and their families through their Jewish community lifts us all up and creates lasting connections.
 She has been a community health educator, camp director and lifelong non-profit professional.
 She holds a BS in Psychology from Syracuse University and an MA in Health Education with a focus in Human Sexuality from NYU.
 In her spare time, Eve delights in experimenting with new recipes, curling up with a juicy thriller, chilling with her two adorable cats Buster and Bella, traveling abroad with her husband Jon, hanging out with her two adult children, and lounging at the beach!

 Beckee Birger is the Director of DEIJ Initiatives (she/her/hers) and Fellowship Director for Kumi.
 Beckee’s passion for social justice has led her through a variety of jobs, such as special education attorney, AmeriCorp program manager, and career advisor at an education non-profit.
 She believes engaging people of all ages, but especially youth, in political education and community organizing is critical to our future, and she’s proud to celebrate her Judaism through a deep commitment to social change.
-In her free time, she’s a co-founder of JCUA’s Kol Or Jews of Color Caucus, a co-facilitator of Tzedek Lab’s Political Educators kabal, and she’s an avid board game player.
+In her free time, she’s a co-founder of JCUA’s Kol Or Jews of Color Caucus, a former co-facilitator of Tzedek Lab’s Political Educators kabal, and she’s an avid board game player.

 Rabbi Daniel Brenner serves as the Vice President of Education (he/him/his), where he weaves together ancient wisdom, developmental psychology, social pedagogy, embodied practice, and pop culture to help a diverse network of rabbis, educators, and volunteer leaders who mentor teens.
 Prior to joining Moving Traditions in 2011, Daniel led educational programs for CLAL-The National Jewish Center for Learning and Leadership, Auburn Theological Seminary, and the Birthright Israel Foundation.
 Brenner is a graduate of the University of Wisconsin and the Reconstructionist Rabbinical College; he furthered his studies with Rabbi Yitz Greenberg and Reb Zalman Schachter-Shalomi (z’l), and for the last five years he has been obsessed with studying and teaching shtetl dance.
 He lives with his beloved, Dr. Lisa Brenner, in Montclair, New Jersey and they are the proud parents of three young adults.